-Welcome to the webpage of this Learning Community.
+Welcome to the webpage of the Learning Community.
+We are an international, online community of circa 80 scientists, policymakers and practitioners who share an interest in learning for sustainable development.
 This community was set up following three sessions on learning at the International Sustainability Conference 2016.
-Through this community we want to enhance the learning capacity of those who examine or seek to stimulate or organize learning processes.
-In doing so, we aim bringing together people working on learning in transitions and those working on social learning in natural resources management.
-We expect that both communities have a lot to offer to each other.
+Its aim is to enhance the learning capacity of those who examine or seek to stimulate or organize learning processes.
+It brings together people working on learning in transitions and those working on social learning in natural resources management.
 By connecting these usually rather seperate communities, we hope to create synergies and to identify and address cross-cutting questions.

 Sessions J1 and K1: Dialogue Sessions “The role of learning in understanding and governing sustainability transitions (Part I and Part II)” chaired by Johannes Halbe and Claudia Pahl-Wostl